Do engineers build things? Engineers don’t often physically build things. But the engineers who do, are almost always better designers.

-When I was a young engineer, I thought memorizing a bunch of theories and equations would take me far.
-That’s the farthest from the truth.
+When I was a young engineer, I thought memorizing a bunch of theories and equations would level me up.
+Boy, was I wrong.

-- In the field, I reviewed how all types of engineering design relate together.
-For example, the design of mechanical, civil, and electrical.
+- In the field, reviewed how the design of all types of engineering relate together

-- Watched over the implementation of project designs in the construction phase.
+- Closely watched over the implementation of project designs in the construction phase

 In return, you better understand what good and bad design is.
-Because on paper, every design looks like a good idea.
+Because on paper, every design looks great.
 But in the real world, a design may be too costly or simply not practical.
 So if you can’t build, go observe!

 “Do engineers building things?” wrap up

 You won’t find someone like Iron Man in the real world, who has mastered both design and manufacturing.
 Because it’s two completely separate skill sets.
 I know some engineers who can’t even change out a lightbulb.

 So for the most part, engineers don’t build things in their day job.
 But many engineers do build things on their own.
 And if you want to become a great engineer, I highly suggest you get your hands dirty one way or another.